fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 ## Infastructure
 https://github.com/fleetdm/fleet/tree/main/infrastructure/dogfood/terraform/aws

+The infrastructure used in this deployment is available in all regions.
+The following resources will be created:

+- VPC
+  - Subnets
+    - Public
+    - Private
+  - ACLs
+  - Security Groups
+  - Application Load Balancer
+- ECS as the container orchestrator
+  - Fargate for underlying compute
+  - Task roles via IAM
+- RDS Aurora (MySQL 8.X)
+- Elasticache (Redis 6.X)
+- Firehose Delivery Stream (osquery log destination)
+- S3 bucket (the following S3 buckets can house sensitive data, thus are created with zero public access)
+  - firehose destination for osquery logs (https://github.com/fleetdm/fleet/blob/main/infrastructure/dogfood/terraform/aws/firehose.tf#L27)
+  - osquery file carving destination (https://github.com/fleetdm/fleet/blob/main/infrastructure/dogfood/terraform/aws/s3.tf#L29)

+### Encryption
+By default, both RDS & Elasticache are encrypted at rest and encrypted in transit.
+The S3 buckets are also server-side encrypted using AWS managed KMS keys.

+### Networking
+For more details on the networking configuration take a look at https://github.com/terraform-aws-modules/terraform-aws-vpc.
+In the configuration Fleet provides we are creating public and private subnets in addition to separate data layer for RDS and Elasticache.
+The configuration also defaults to using a single NAT Gateway.

 Next, we’ll update the terraform setup in the `/aws` directory's [main.tf](https://github.com/fleetdm/fleet/tree/main/infrastructure/dogfood/terraform/aws/main.tf) to use the S3 Bucket and DynamoDB created above: